WilliamLa59/neurosity-web-app/README.md

 Web app that connects to a neurosity device to display the wearer's calm and focus levels based on their brainwaves.
 Logs brainwaves, calm, and focus values to a MongoDB Atlas database

-Built using the following **[Starter Code](https://github.com/neurosity/notion-react-starter)**.
+Built off of the following **[Starter Code](https://github.com/neurosity/notion-react-starter)**.

 ### Before you start
 This project assumes the MongoDB connection string is stored within a .env file under the variable name "CONNECTION_STRING".
 You must create a new file called ".env" within the root directory
-Copy the following line and replace "CONNECTION STRING HERE" with your actual connection string, with the user password, without quotes.
+Copy the following line and replace "CONNECTION STRING HERE" with your actual connection string, with the user password, without quotations.

         CONNECTION_STRING = "CONNECTION STRING HERE"